PlayFab/MpsPowershell/MpsPowershell/docs/New-PfRemoteUser.md

 ```

 ## DESCRIPTION
-Creates a remote user to log on to a VM for a multiplayer server build.
+Create a remote user to log on to a VM for a multiplayer server build.

 ## EXAMPLES